SwissTPH/r-openMalariaUtilities/CONTRIBUTING.md

 ### Cache

-- When you want to manipulate the cache `.pkgcache`, use the `assign()` and `get()` functions together with the correct environment.
+- When you want to manipulate the cache `.pkgcache`, use the `putCache()` and `getCache()` functions.
+They will use the correct environment and make the usage of the cache much easier.
 There are plenty of examples in the code.
   Otherwise you are in for some pain!
-- When you are writing functions for the package, you can use `envir = .pkgcache`.
-For tests, use `envir = openMalariaUtilities:::.pkgcache`
+- Consider using `syncCache()` or similar for within functions which manipulate the cache.
+This way, you can make sure that the updated cache is synchronized.

 ## Commits & Pull requests